 How to fix knitting mistakes with cables

-Have you ever realized rows later that you twisted a cable wrong in your knitting project?
-I did this just recently, so I made a short video to show how to fix knitting mistakes with cables.
+Have you ever realized rows later that you twisted a cable backwards in your knitting project?
+I did this just recently, so I made a short video to show how to fix knitting mistakes with cables without unknitting!

 This post contains affiliate links.
 If you click one and make a purchase, I will earn a small commission at no additional cost to you.
 See my disclosure for details.

-The faster method is to get to the stitch(es) above the mistake, take those stitches off your needles, undo all the stitches above the mistake, and then work the stitches back up correctly with a crochet hook.
-But I also know that if you are a newish knitter, that sounds pretty terrifying.
+Here I will show you how to fix knitting mistakes quickly and safely.
+This faster method is to get to the stitch(es) above the mistake, take those stitches off your needles, undo all the stitches above the mistake, and then work the stitches back up correctly with a crochet hook.
+However I know that if you are a newish knitter, that still sounds pretty terrifying.
 It was very scary to me when I was new to the craft.
 But it’s not as scary as it seems.
 I’ll show you how!
+If you just aren’t ready to tackle it, put the project up for a bit until you are feeling brave and focused.

 What yarn and pattern are in this video?